 Mat Forming with Dense Clusters, Part or Filtered Sun

-Rosularia (ros-uh-LAIR-ee-uh) are mat-forming, cold hardy succulents that are difficult to find in most collections.
+Rosularia (ros-uh-LAIR-ee-uh) & Prometheum (pro-MEE-thee-uhm) are mat-forming, cold hardy succulents that are difficult to find in most collections.
 They have the classic rosette shape and low maintenance needs of Sempervivum (Hens & Chicks) but are unique in their ability to bloom repeatedly.
-Like their close relatives Sedum (Stonecrop), Rosularia make a colorful and easy to grow ground cover, even with poor soil and infrequent watering.
+Like their close relatives Sedum (Stonecrop), Rosularia & Prometheum make a colorful and easy to grow ground cover, even with poor soil and infrequent watering.
 APPEARANCE

-Form: Rosularia rosettes stay 3”-4” tall and spread as a dense mat by sending out new offsets on stolons.
+Form: Rosularia & Prometheum rosettes stay under 4” tall and spread as a dense mat by sending out new offsets on stolons.
 Foliage: Their fleshy leaves are a soft green lined with dusty rose, yellow, or purple.
 These colors flush brightest with some sun and heat stress Flowers: In late spring and summer, bloom stalks erupt from the mat of rosettes, unfurling tiny yellow and white star-shaped flowers.

 NOTES FROM THE NURSERY

-Rosularia are an excellent choice for rock gardens, ground cover, miniature/fairy gardens, and indoor or outdoor containers.
+Rosularia & Prometheum are excellent choices for rock gardens, ground cover, miniature/fairy gardens, and indoor or outdoor containers.
 Try tucking them into the crevices of a stone retaining wall and prepare to be amazed.